 Landscaped into the hillside, their beautiful eco-building training centre is bedding in, in addition to the lovely pod next door.
 Correspondingly, referrals for therapy and mentoring are on the rise, as people see how this fits into the farm landscape.
 The Apricot Centre have also built a five-metre oak framed all weather shelter in the woodlands which are being renovated.
 Fences are coming out as is the laurel.
 This work is revealing beautiful ancient coppice hazels, and huge oaks and some unusual Devon banks.
 These banks probably have a story and more research will be carried out.

 The centre are now developing the next part of the business plan for the farm, a food processing micro enterprise.
 As a result, the apprentices have also been making juices, chutneys, cordials and preserves with excess produce from the farm.
-These have been incredibly well received at Totnes Market.
+These have been incredibly well received.
 The hope is to expand this into fermented foods and relishes with the help of local talented cooks.

 The farm takes volunteers on the first Thursday of the month, 10 am till 4 pm.
 They also have an open day on Open Farm Sunday every year, that is the first Sunday in June, and hope to have a regular open farm event on their birthday at the end of September every year.